Turn on Multi-Factor Authentication Before Hackers Do

 Beyond implementing MFA, remind users to only click the verification notifications if they specifically triggered it.
 We have seen hackers try and leverage multi-factor fatigue to gain access to systems.
 So – turn on MFA for you and your firm before the hackers do!

 If you do encounter an instance where you cannot access your account because a hacker has turned on the two-factor authentication and potentially affected you and or your firm, be sure to report this to your Incident Response Team (IRT) so they can quickly mitigate risk and exposure.

 A technical member of the IRT should be responsible for monitoring the situation and ensuring any effects or damage created as a result of the incident are appropriately repaired and measures are taken to minimize future occurrences.
 The IRT will also need to define any necessary penalties as a result of the incident.

-Putting a specific MFA product in the spotlight, Eze Castle Integration offers Duo, a two-factor authentication tool, to our Eze Cloud Solutions clients to provide an added layer of security and protection.
+Putting a specific MFA product in the spotlight, ECI offers Duo, a two-factor authentication tool, to our Cloud Solutions clients to provide an added layer of security and protection.
 Duo combines modern two-factor authentication with advanced endpoint security solutions to protect users from account takeovers and data breaches.